WDI-SEA/react-development-course-materials/instructor-guide.md

   - These are brief coding challenges with student-facing instructions.
 There are hints and some suggested talking points in the presenter notes (not student facing).
 Read these over carefully and decide how much info you will provide to the students prior to their starting the exercise.
   - Exercises generally take about 30 minutes to complete.
   - Exercises are the most flexible of the activity types!
 Use them as solo work, partner work, or group work.
 Do them in class or assign them as homework.
-You can even do them as a code-along.
+You can even do them as code-alongs.

   - [Exercise Example](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/01-React%20Key%20Concepts/07-creating-newsfeed-component-exercise.md)